What you should know

 If there are no prepayment rights

-If a mortgage does not have a prepayment privilege, many lenders charge a prepayment penalty if you want to fully pay it off before the mortgage term ends.
+If a mortgage does not have prepayment rights, many lenders charge a prepayment penalty if you want to fully pay it off before the mortgage term ends.
 Usually the penalty is three months’ interest.
 This is an extra expense if you want to sell your home before your mortgage term ends.
-If this is a possibility you can imagine, try to get a prepayment privilege in the mortgage when you get the mortgage (you can’t add it later).
+If this is a possibility you can imagine, try to get prepayment rights in the mortgage when you get the mortgage (you can’t add it later).

 If you negotiate prepayment rights